 Inhaling foggy air is also likely to reduce oxygen intake due to more saturated water droplets.
-It will put more pressure on the body, requiring more sleep or repairing time.
+It will put more pressure on the body, requiring more sleep or repair time.

-Patients of rheumatism and arthritis experience excruciating pain during foggy weather.
-Argument dilates that low air pressure on fog days causes inflamed tissues to expand and aggravate the pain.
-In addition, lower activity and inclination to hibernate during fog weather results in joint stiffening and extreme pain in case of movement.
+Patients with rheumatism and arthritis experience excruciating pain during foggy weather.
+The argument dilates that low air pressure on fog days causes inflamed tissues to expand and aggravate the pain.
+In addition, lower activity and an inclination to hibernate during fogy weather result in joint stiffening and extreme pain in cases of movement.

 The most pronounced effect of fog is the loss and delay caused to transportation infrastructure.
-Its impacts are not only confined to land travel and air operations; marine traveling is also severely affected.
-Fog reduces visibility causing accidents and loss of life, especially on motorways and highways.
+Its impacts are not only confined to land travel and air operations; marine travel is also severely affected.
+Fog reduces visibility, causing accidents and loss of life, especially on motorways and highways.
 Visibility of less than 200 ms is attributed to dense fog and is dangerous for driving.
 On average, 10 percent of accidents in fog-prone areas, especially multiple crashes, are because of fog.
-It causes inconvenience for air passengers and considerable economic loss due to cancellations, delays, and diversions of flights if visibility reduces from 1.2 km.
-The fog may cause the termination of shipping operations if visibility reduces from 0.5 km.
+It causes inconvenience for air passengers and considerable economic loss due to cancellations, delays, and diversions of flights if visibility drops below 1.2 km.
+The fog may cause the termination of shipping operations if visibility drops below 0.5 km.

-Dense foggy conditions on roads disrupt vision and make it difficult for drivers to see the road, signs, pedestrians, and other vehicles or objects, threatening the life of passengers.
+Dense fog conditions on roads disrupt vision and make it difficult for drivers to see the road, signs, pedestrians, and other vehicles or objects, threatening the lives of passengers.

-How to avoid the negative effect of fog?
+How do I avoid the negative effects of fog?

 Keep the air clean.
-The quantity of particulate matter and pollutants in the air tend to exacerbate the negative effect of fog.
-Government has to take long-term measures to minimize carbon emissions and regulate the lifestyle of the population, like the timings of industry and traffic on the roads to lower the pollutants in the air.
+The quantity of particulate matter and pollutants in the air tends to exacerbate the negative effect of fog.
+The government has to take long-term measures to minimize carbon emissions and regulate the lifestyle of the population, like the timing of industry and traffic on the roads, to lower the pollutants in the air.

-Ensure personal protective measures like wearing masks/ full sleeves clothes and staying hydrated.
+Ensure personal protective measures like wearing masks or full-sleeve clothes and staying hydrated.

 Drive Safely.
-The most pronounced effect of fog is the dangers associated with driving.
-Adhere to the following safety tips for driving in fog:-
+The most pronounced effect of fog is the danger associated with driving.
+Adhere to the following safety tips for driving in fog: